PMR2/pmr2.oauth/README.rst

 such as simple management of consumers and their keys, and local users will be able to approve consumer requests and revoke the keys later.

-Currently this package should be treated as a proof of concept, thus completely unsuitable for production use.
+While the test coverage is fairly complete and demonstrates that access restriction seem to function as intented, this package is still a proof of concept at this point in time.
+Production usage of this package should be avoided without a full understanding of how this package is constructed.

 ------------